Addiction and Mental Health in 2025: Why Dual-Diagnosis (Co-Occurring Disorders) Therapy Matters

 Group Therapy: Encourages healing through shared experiences.
 Being surrounded by others facing similar struggles provides peer support, decreases isolation, and fosters accountability.

-How Online Therapy Supports Recovery in 2025
+How Online Therapy Supports Dual Diagnosis Recovery in 2025

 Technology has transformed mental health access, making it easier than ever for people to get help—especially those balancing work, family, or privacy concerns.